 Lovato now lists she/her pronouns next to they/them in her Instagram bio, which she previously updated in April.
 “For me, I’m such a fluid person that...I felt like, especially last year, my energy was balanced in my masculine and feminine energy so that when I was faced with the choice of walking into a bathroom and it said ‘women’ and ‘men,’ I didn’t feel like there was a bathroom for me because I didn’t feel necessarily like a woman.
 I didn’t feel like a man.
 I just felt like a human.
 That’s what they/them is about for me.
 It’s just about, like, feeling human at your core.”

-The “Sorry Not Sorry” singer outlined that, over the last year, they’ve been “doing some healing and self-reflective work,” which has led to them look at their gender identity and how they express themselves.
+When first discussing pronoun identity in 2021, the HOLY FVCK singer outlined that they had been “doing some healing and self-reflective work,” which led to re-examining their gender identity and how to express herself.

-Lovato said [per Metro], “In 2018, when I overdosed, I feel like the reason why that happened was because I was ignoring my truth, and I was suppressing who I really am in order to please stylists or team members or even fans” They explain that coming out as non-binary is the start of them living their truth and “for the first time in my life, I’m putting my wellbeing before my career.”
+Lovato said [per Metro], “In 2018, when I overdosed, I feel like the reason why that happened was because I was ignoring my truth, and I was suppressing who I really am in order to please stylists or team members or even fans.”
+Lovato explained that coming out as non-binary was the start of them living their truth and “for the first time in my life, I’m putting my wellbeing before my career.”

-Lovato has been a vocal advocate for LGBTQ+ rights throughout their career.
+Lovato has been a vocal advocate for LGBTQ+ rights throughout her career.
 In March 2021, they came out as pansexual.
-Speaking on the Joe Rogan Podcast, they said, “I heard someone call the LGBTQIA+ community the alphabet mafia.
+Speaking on the Joe Rogan Podcast, Lovato said, “I heard someone call the LGBTQIA+ community the alphabet mafia.
 I’m part of the alphabet mafia and proud.”